Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains: The Sixth-order Convergence of the Numerical Solution and Gradient

-\item The exact solution $u \in C^8 (\overline{\Omega})$, the data functions $a, f \in C^5 (\overline{\Omega})$, and boundary $g \in C^5 (\partial \Omega)$.
+\item The exact solution $u \in C^8 (\overline{\Omega})$, the data functions $a, f \in C^6 (\overline{\Omega})$, and boundary $g \in C^6 (\partial \Omega)$.

-\item The diffusion coefficient $a$ satisfies $\inf_{x \in \overline{\Omega}} a(x) > 0$. \end{itemize} Moreover, according to \Cref{prop: boundary c}, we assume that $0<h < h_0$ throughout this section.
+\item The diffusion coefficient $a$ satisfies $\inf_{x \in \overline{\Omega}} a(x) > 0$. \end{itemize} Such regularity is needed for performing Taylor expansion is various places.
+In addition, at least $C^1$ boundary is needed for the construction of the boundary stencils and the admissibility condition.
+According to \Cref{prop: boundary c}, we assume that $0<h < h_0$ throughout this section.
 Our main result on convergence is as follows. \begin{thm} Let $u$ be the exact solution to the model problem \eqref{eq:PDE}, and let $u_h$ be the numerically approximated solution by solving the linear system in \eqref{eq: overall scheme}.
 Then there exist $0 < h_1 \leq h_0$ and a positive constant $C$ such that

 where the positive constant $C = \bo_{a, \gx, \gy, u}(1)$, i.e., the constant $C$ only depends on the diffusion coefficient $a$, the exact solution $u$ and the boundary curve $\partial \Omega$. \end{thm}